containers/netavark-dhcp-proxy-deprecated/docs/netavark-dhcp-proxy.md

 ## GLOBAL OPTIONS

+#### **--activity-timeout, -a**
+Time in seconds when the proxy should exit if it has no leases.
+The default time is *300* seconds.
+A value of *0* disables the activity timeout.

 #### **--dir**=*path*

 The directory option is a path to store the lease backup files.
-The default is */var/tmp/nv-proxy*.
+The default is */run/podman/*.
+The lease name is *nv-proxy.leases*.

 #### **--uds**
-Set the unix domain socket path instead of using the default.
+Set the unix domain socket directory instead of using the default.
+The default is */run/podman*.
+The socket name is *nv-proxy.sock*.

 #### **--help**, **-h**